ianlessa/product-search/README.md

 $ vendor/bin/phpunit
 ```

-You can run the tests inside the [docker container](#docker) of this project as well.
+You can run the tests inside the [docker container](#installation) of this project as well.

 #### Integration Tests
 ###### [▲ Tests](#Tests)

 Since the integration tests performs operations in the database you should configure the access to it
-in the same way as described on the [Database Settings](#database-settings) section.
+in the same way as described on the [About Database](#about-database) section.
 However, the configurations
 must be made at the [phpunit.xml](phpunit.xml) file, located on the project root.
 The `<php>` section of the xml
 follows the same principle of the [config.json](app/config/config.json) file: